rsyncOSX/RsyncOSXsched/README.md

 ## RsyncOSXsched

-Updated 21 Feb 2018: The app is [released](https://github.com/rsyncOSX/RsyncOSX/releases) as release candidate together with RsyncOSX.
+Updated 22 Feb 2018: The app is [released](https://github.com/rsyncOSX/RsyncOSX/releases) as release candidate together with RsyncOSX.
+This is probably the last release candidate before release in beginning of March.

-**Schedules in version 5.0.0:** There are some issues regarding schedules `daily` and `weekly` in version 5.0.0 of RsyncOSX.
-The schedules part is redesigned in the release candidate.
-To activate a schedule select start date and time and type of schedule.
-The schedules are active until *deleted* or *stopped*.
-Schedule `once` only executes once, `daily` and `weekly` until stopped or deleted.

-Initial listing v0.0.1 of the `menu app`.
 This is the menu app (popover) for executing scheduled tasks RsyncOSX.
 The idea is to add scheduled tasks in RsyncOSX, quit RsyncOSX and let the menu app take care of executing the scheduled tasks.

 Only scheduled tasks from the selected profile is active.
 In the release candidate there is an option (default on) to execute scheduled tasks within the menu app only. **Do not** run both RsyncOSX and the menu app at the same time **utilizing the same profile** if this option is switched **off**.
 Any scheduled tasks will be executed at the same time in both apps and it will most likely cause problems.
 Default is execute scheduled tasks only in menu app.